Statement at the Senate's Public Hearing on China Policy

-On behalf of the US-China Cultural and Art Exchange Association and several experts on US-China relations, as well as myself as the Senior Advisor for Economic and Social Affairs in Asia of the United Nations Association of the United States, I am very honored to attend today's public hearing on China's policies.
-Here, I would like to introduce our organization's views and positions on US-China relations to the distinguished senators.
+On behalf of the US-China Cultural and Arts Exchange Association, several experts on US-China relations, and myself as Senior Advisor for Economic and Social Affairs in Asia at the United Nations Association, I am honored to attend today's public hearing on China policy.
+Here, I would like to share with you, esteemed senators, our organization's views and positions on US-China relations.

-As a representative of a non-governmental organization, we are fully aware of the importance of Sino-US relations to world peace and prosperity.
-We have been committed to promoting Sino-US friendly relations through cultural exchanges and paying attention to the challenges and opportunities between the two sides.
+As representatives of a non-governmental organization, we are keenly aware of the importance of US-China relations to world peace and prosperity.
+We have always been committed to promoting friendly relations between the US and China through cultural exchanges, and we pay close attention to the challenges and opportunities between the two sides.

-Today, I will present our organization's views on three key issues: the U.S.-China trade deficit, human rights, and geopolitics.
-I hope that through exchanges with senators, I can contribute to the development of China-U.S. relations and the well-being of the people of both countries.
+Today, I will present our organization's views on three key issues: the US-China trade deficit, human rights, and geopolitics.
+I hope that through this exchange with you, senators, we can contribute to the development of US-China relations and the well-being of both peoples.

-First, regarding the US-China trade deficit, we believe that we should not only look at the trade difference in numbers, but should realize that both sides benefit from bilateral trade.
-The trade deficit is not caused only by China's policies, but is related to China's product competitiveness and US domestic consumption habits, economic structure and other factors.
-At the same time, we also call on the US government to provide a fair and transparent business environment for Chinese companies to invest in the US market.
+First, regarding the US-China trade deficit, we believe we should not only look at the amount of the trade imbalance, but also recognize that both sides benefit from bilateral trade.
+The trade deficit is not solely due to Chinese policies, but is related to the competitiveness of Chinese products, as well as factors such as US domestic consumption habits and economic structure.
+At the same time, we also urge the US government to provide a fair and transparent business environment for Chinese companies investing in the US market.

-Regarding intellectual property protection and market access, the Chinese government has taken a series of measures to strengthen intellectual property protection and market access reform.
-We hope that the United States can view China's efforts and achievements in this regard objectively and fairly.
+Regarding intellectual property protection and market access, the Chinese government has taken a series of measures to strengthen intellectual property protection and market access reforms.
+We hope the United States can view China's efforts and achievements in this regard objectively and fairly.

-Regarding human rights, we believe that China and the United States have differences in culture, history and system, and should respect each other's human rights concepts and practices.
-The Chinese government has been committed to improving people's livelihood and strengthening human rights protection.
-We believe that the progress made by China will continue to promote the development of human rights.
+Regarding human rights, we believe that due to differences in culture, history, and systems, China and the United States should respect each other's human rights concepts and practices.
+The Chinese government has always been committed to improving people's livelihoods and strengthening human rights protection, and we believe that the progress China has made will continue to promote the development of human rights.

-Finally, regarding the Cold War mentality in geopolitics, we believe that the US’s Cold War mentality towards China in the Asia-Pacific region is not in line with the facts.
-China has always pursued a policy of peaceful development and is willing to coexist peacefully and cooperate with neighboring countries for win-win results.
+Finally, regarding Cold War geopolitical thinking, we believe that the US's Cold War mentality towards China in the Asia-Pacific region is inconsistent with the facts.
+China has always pursued a policy of peaceful development and is willing to coexist peacefully and cooperate for mutual benefit with its neighboring countries.
 We call on both sides to resolve differences through dialogue and cooperation and jointly promote peace and stability in the Asia-Pacific region.

-Thank you again for your attention and the opportunity you have given us.
-I look forward to in-depth discussions and exchanges with all the senators on China's policies.
-At the same time, I sincerely invite all the senators to visit China in person and witness the development and changes in China and the United States with their own eyes.
-I believe that you will have a deeper understanding of today's speech.
+Thank you again for your attention and the opportunity.
+I look forward to in-depth discussions and exchanges with you, Senators, on China policy.
+At the same time, I sincerely invite you to visit China and witness firsthand the development and changes in both China and the United States.
+I believe you will gain a deeper understanding of today's remarks.

 Thanks!